tytydraco/yessleep/out/I_took_a_10000_cash_job_in_the_desert_My_crew_never_made_it_home.md

 So I'm living this hand-to-mouth existence, right?
 Doing landscaping one day, helping someone move the next, whatever kept me in gas money and munchies.
 But the work was drying up faster than spit on a sidewalk in July, and I was getting desperate.
 That's when my dealer - let's call him Miguel - told me he knew a guy who knew a guy who had some work.
 Under-the-table stuff, good money, no questions asked.

-"It's like manual labor, vato," Miguel said, passing me this gnarly joint that tasted like it was rolled in old socks.
+"It's like manual labor, vato," Miguel said, passing me this gnarly joint.
 "But it pays cash, and it pays good."

 I was blazed enough to think this sounded legit, so I said, "Sure, hook me up."